Makosak/PySalViz/README.md

 ##Goals:

-1. Organize viz notebooks in coherent and updatable way.
-(Proposed solution: dynamic web application with tagged notebooks, scrapers, and calls)
+1. Organize viz notebooks in coherent and updatable way.(Proposed solution: dynamic web application with tagged notebooks, scrapers, and calls)

 2. Check out interactive viz options, compare, and report.
 Prelim findings: keep as python or convert to javascript (matplotlib, plotly, mpld3).
 Types of interaction: zoom, resize, hover and data pop-up, linkedb rushing across graphs and maps.
-Need to: show options in one or a few notebooks, for example
+Need to: show options in one or a few notebooks, for example.

+*Maplotlib* notebook extension:
+- automates interactive within notebook
+- requires kernel
+- resizing and zoom works
+- hover, pop-up, linked brushing not options?

 3. Develop a solid notebook with full features: linked moran plot and LISA map with prelim ESDA.

 ## Beyond

 Consider modules and service requests